-The City to support the proposal, since the Roe Highway/Kalamunda Road Interchange Project will provide a safer intersection and improve journey times for all road users.
+The City to support the proposal (excluding the dedication of portion of Lot 800), since the Roe Highway/Kalamunda Road Interchange Project will provide a safer intersection and improve journey times for all road users.

 47. Risk: The City becomes responsible for the care and control of the access road to Lot 800 (350) Kalamunda Road, Maida Vale.